Hyperchaotic/weectrl/README.md

 * The application remembers size and position of its window.

 ### Platforms
-Current version tested on Windows 11 and Linux.
-It should build on macOS.
+Current version tested on Windows 11, Linux and maOS x84_64.

 ### Building